Manuscript accepted on : 01 March 2018

 K. G. Akpomie1, C. C. Ezeofor1, O. L. Alum1, U. A. Augustine2 and F. N. Ibeanu3

-1Department of Pure & Industrial Chemistry, University of Nigeria, Nsukka, Nigeria.
+1Department of Pure and Industrial Chemistry, University of Nigeria, Nsukka, Nigeria.

 2Department of Chemistry, Federal University Lafia, Lafia, Nigeria.